Editors

 Dr. Patrick Ledderose is a research associate at the Department of Nordic Philology at Ludwig-Maximilians-Universität München.
 His research interests include Scandinavian drama and theater since 1900, literary concepts of the parasitic, and representations of crowds in modern Scandinavian literature.

-Patrick Mächler, M. A., has a background in Scandinavian and Old Germanic Studies.
-He works as a senior assistant for Scandinavian Linguistics at the German Seminar of the University of Zurich.
-His main research interests center around language change (with a special focus on language change in non-standardized varieties of North Germanic), principles of morphological change, dialectology, and etymology.
+Dr. Patrick Mächler has a background in Scandinavian and (Old) Germanic linguistics.
+He worked as a senior assistant for Scandinavian linguistics at the German Department of the University of Zurich.
+His main areas of interest include language change (with a special focus on language change of non- or less standardized varieties of the North Germanic area), principles of morphological change, dialectology and etymology.

 Dr. Judith Meurer-Bongardt is a research associate at the Department of Scandinavian Linguistics and Literatures at Universität Bonn.
 She pursued and gained her doctorate at the Department of Literary Studies at Åbo Akademi in Turku (Finland), examining the Finnish-Swedish literature of classical modernism by the example of the female writer Hagar Olsson.
 Her fields of research include the relationship between literature and modernism, Finnish-Swedish literature, utopia/dystopia studies, gender studies, and environmentally committed literature.